cawpat/tarring-tutoring/notes.md

 Years 12 & 13 (A-level): £40
 10% reduction for block-bookings of 10 lessons
 (All lessons will be online or in my home; however, I can travel locally to your home for an extra £5 per hour.)

+Now taking bookings for the summer term.

+Covid Info: Due to Covid guidelines, I am currently only offering online tuition.
+However, I am happy to teach in-person as soon as it is safe and legal to do so.

+Who receives tuition
+According to the 2019 Sutton Trust-Ipsos MORI poll, the demand for private tuition is rising.
+27% of 11-16 year olds in England and Wales have had private tuition at some point.

+Benefits of private tuition
+One-to-one attention
+Personalised learning, tailored to student’s individual needs Fewer distractions
+Improved confidence and self-esteem
+Increased motivation
+Better performance at school and in exams

+‘Accredited tutor with the National Tutoring Programme’ I have updated DBS clearance and safeguarding training.
+DBS certificate and academic qualifications available on request.